kellydinneen/command-line-flashcards/README.md

 ### Reviewing Incorrect Answers
 #### <a name ="review"></a>

   When a user finishes the deck, but has not answered all questions correctly, a review round will begin, preceded by a message informing the user of their performance during the previous round (percentage of correct answers) and the number of incorrectly answered questions that they have left to review.
-This round will precede in the same way as basic game play, except only questions answered incorrectly the first time will appear.
-If a user still fails to get 100% in this review round, another review round will follow with the cards that have yet to be answered correctly.
+This round will proceed in the same way as basic game play, except only questions previously answered incorrectly will appear.
+If a user still fails to get 100% in this review round, another review round will follow with only the cards that still have yet to be answered correctly.

 <p align = "center">